 By devising an individual treatment plan for each dog using clinical reasoning, therapist’s can provide tailored treatments to meet the specific needs of each dog.

 Once we have gathered the necessary information, it’s time to put on our detective hats and analyse the clues.
 What patterns do we see?
 Are there any red flags?
-By carefully interpreting the data, as we aim to formulate a hypothesis and better understand the bigger picture of our canine patient’s health.
+By carefully interpreting the data, as we aim to formulate a hypothesis and better understand the bigger picture of our canine patient’s health and their specific challenges.

 With our evidence-based detective work, we can now crack the case!
-We can identify the primary and secondary problems affecting the dog’s physical health and well-being.
+We can identify the primary and secondary problems affecting the dog’s physical health, functional movement and well-being.
 This step is crucial for designing targeted and effective treatment plans.

 Just like Sherlock Holmes, we create hypotheses to explain our findings.
-These educated “guestimates” help us narrow down the potential causes and understand the functional limitations, movement dysfunction or physical challenges each dog is experiencing.
+These are educated “guestimates” to help us narrow down the potential causes and understand the functional limitations, movement dysfunction or physical challenges each dog is currently experiencing.

-Conducting a mindful and relevant hands on examination as part of the initial and ongoing assessments is crucial, to gather more evidence.
-This step ensures that we’re on the right path in determining the dog’s specific problems or needs.
+Conducting a mindful and relevant hands on therapeutic examination as part of the initial and ongoing assessments is crucial, to gather more evidence.
+This step ensures that we’re on the right track in determining the dog’s specific problems or needs.

-As canine therapists, we see complex cases and need the interpersonal and communication skills to manage each owner’s expectations.
+As canine therapists, we see complex cases regularly and need an array of good interpersonal and communication skills to mindfully manage each owner’s expectations.
 We know how important it is to keep our mind open and consider all possibilities, to ensure we don’t miss any crucial information.

-The next step of the clinical pathway is to establish a problem list (needs list) based on the initial assessment findings and this needs to be from the dog’s perspective.
-This prioritised problem list leads to the next step of establishing treatment goals.
+The next step of the clinical pathway is to establish a prioritised problem list (needs list) based on the initial assessment findings and this needs to be from the dog’s perspective.
+This problem list leads to the next important step of establishing treatment goals.
+This method of using critical thinking skills and a clinically reasoned pathway is proven and essential for safe and effective treatment.

-Guided by our practice ethos, we are pledged to work with our dog and owner client, so we always set meaningful and achievable goals.
-These goals will guide our choices of therapeutic interventions, plus keep us focused on what truly matters to the dogs in our care.
+Guided by our own indivudal practice ethos, we are pledged to work with our dog and owner client, so we always set meaningful and achievable goals.
+These goals will guide our choices of therapeutic interventions, plus keep us focused on what truly matters to the dogs in our professional care.

 With SMART goals in place, it’s time to devise your treatment plan!
-Best care is about combining evidence-based interventions with your therapeutic expertise, to create personalised treatment plans that specifically meet the needs of every dog you see.
+Best care is about combining evidence-based interventions with your therapeutic expertise, to create personalised treatment plans that specifically meet the needs of every dog in your care.

-The next step is we implement the treatment plan and continually monitor the dog’s progress and response, to the selected interventions.
-This regular monitoring and reassessments help support the therapist to adjust the treatment plan as needed.
-Clinical reasoning is an ongoing process which requires continuous clinical reflection on the effectiveness of the selected treatment interventions and each dog’s outcomes.
+The next step is to implement the treatment plan and continually monitor the dog’s progress and response, to the selected interventions.
+This regular monitoring and reassessment helps support the therapist to adjust the treatment plan as needed.
+Clinical reasoning is an ongoing process which requires continuous clinical reflection on the effectiveness of the selected treatment interventions and each dog’s outcomes (results).

-Canine therapists are committed to career long learning to stay updated with the latest evidence, as well as progressing and advancing their clinical skills.
+Canine therapists are committed to career long learning following their initial qualification, to stay up-to-date and ahead with the latest evidence, techniques and advances so they can progress and advance their clinical skills.

-Remember, clinical reasoning is a skill that grows with experience and continuous learning.
-Stay curious, attend workshops, read the latest research – the journey of the ever-evolving detective never ends!
+Remember, clinical reasoning is a skill in itself, that grows with experience and continuous learning.
+Good therapists stay curious, want to learn and grow and do this by joining CPD membership communities, attending workshops and events, read the latest research, as there are always new articles and CPD courses to participate in – the journey of the ever-evolving detective never ends!

-Overall, clinical reasoning skills in canine therapy are crucial for delivering canine-centred care, optimising each dog’s outcomes, and ensuring their safety and well-being.
-It involves a combination of evidence-based practice, critical thinking skills and empathy to address the complex and diverse needs of the dog’s and their owners seeking therapeutic services.
+Overall, clinical reasoning skills in canine therapy are crucial for delivering canine-centred care, optimising each dog’s outcomes, and ensuring their ongoing safety, good health and well-being.
+It involves a combination of evidence-based practice, critical thinking skills and empathy to address the complex and diverse needs of the every dog and their owners.
+Owners are on the search for caring, high quality therapeutic services that put there dog first.

-May your clinical reasoning journey be filled with joy, success, and endless opportunities to make a positive impact on the lives of dogs in your professional care!
+May your clinical reasoning journey be filled with curiosity, joy, success and endless opportunities to make a positive impact on the lives of dogs in your professional care!

 Produced, owned and copyright to Barbara Houlding – K9HS Courses, with All Rights Reserved.